daltyboy11/daltyboy11.github.io/_posts/2019-11-29-alexander-hamilton-by-ron-chernow.md

 also contributors to this herculean effort but it was Hamilton producing the bulk of the essays, sometimes publishing multiple essays in a single week.
 This series of essays is perhaps the most persuasive argument in defense of the American Constitution ever written.
-By the year 2000 it had been quotes more than 291 times in Supreme Court opinions, with the frequency of citations rising through the years.
+By the year 2000 it had been quoted more than 291 times in Supreme Court opinions, with the frequency of citations rising through the years.
 Theodore Roosevelt has said "_that it is on the whole the greatest book dealing with practical politics_".
 It has clearly stood the test of time.